bnodnarb/AIRMF/_posts/govern/04-02-02-education-and-training.md

 title: GOVERN 2.2
 categories:
   - GOVERN-2
-description: The organization’s personnel and partners are provided AI risk management awareness education and training to enable them to perform their duties and responsibilities consistent with related policies, procedures, and agreements.
+description: The organization’s personnel and partners are provided AI risk management training to enable them to perform their duties and responsibilities consistent with related policies, procedures, and agreements.
 type: Govern
 order_number: 2
 ---